 Eligible sellers who opt-in to the Guaranteed Delivery program can select individual listings they want to guarantee in one of two ways:

-- Handling time option – Seller guarantees same-day or one-day handling and must use eBay labels for shipping.
-The delivery date of the item is determined and guaranteed by eBay.
-If the seller met their handling time and the package was scanned on time at the post office, eBay will compensate buyer if delivery is late.
-Likely to be more popular with smaller sellers.
+- Handling time option – The delivery date of the item is determined and guaranteed by eBay.
+If the seller met their handling time and the package was scanned on time at the post office, eBay will compensate the buyer if the item is delivered late.

-- Door-to-door option – Seller takes full control over deciding a guaranteed delivery date, based on their ability to deliver to various regions and carriers’ service level by region.
-With this option, compensation for late deliveries is organised and paid for by the seller.
-More suited to larger sellers.
+- Door-to-door option – This version of Guaranteed Delivery is aimed at large sellers with multi-location warehouses.
+Seller takes control over deciding a guaranteed delivery date (4 days or less), based on their ability to deliver to various regions and carriers’ service level by region. eBay will also compensate buyers if delivery is late with this option.
+Starting in 2019, it will be handled by the seller.

 Note that sellers must choose one of the above options for all of the listings they want to guarantee.
 It is not possible to choose the handling time option for one listing and then the door-to-door option for another.